nautsio/workshop-docker-coreos-and-consul/markdown/Fleet.md

 RequiresMountsFor=  list of directories
 ```
 As you can see, you can obtain fine control over the service's dependencies.
-At a minimum, you should specify 'Description'.
+At a minimum, you should specify Description.

 !SUB
 ### Start/stop commands